Markov Decision Processes under External Temporal Processes: Experiments

-We conducted experiments for analyzing policy evaluation in a non-stationary variant of the classic \textsf{Pendulum-v1} environment in the control suite of OpenAI Gym.
-The task consists of applying torque to a pendulum to swing it and keep it upright.
-We considered a fixed neural-network policy that has been pre-trained partially using DDPG~\citep{Lillicrap2016DDPG}.
-We then used pathwise LSTD with linear function approximation for evaluating this policy as described in Section~\ref{sec:sample_complexity}.
-The features considered are the standard cosine and sine of the angle and the angular velocity, with additional features being the angle itself along with the squares of all these features, making the state $8$ dimensional.
+We conducted experiments to analyze policy evaluation in a nonstationary variant of the classic \textsf{Pendulum-v1} environment within the OpenAI Gym control suite.
+The task involves applying torque to a pendulum to swing it and keep it upright.
+We utilized a fixed neural network policy that was partially pretrained using DDPG~\citep{Lillicrap:2016:DDPG}.
+Subsequently, we employed pathwise LSTD with linear function approximation to evaluate this policy, as described in Section~\ref{section:lspi}.
+The features considered are the standard cosine and sine of the angle and the angular velocity, with additional features being the angle itself, along with the squares of all these features, resulting in an $8$-dimensional state.

-For the non-stationarity, we consider the discrete-time Gaussian marked Hawkes process described in Section~\ref{subsec:examples}.
-The intensity due to an event is decayed as $\alpha = e^{- \lambda_\alpha t }$ with $\lambda_\alpha = 1.0$, and the effect on the event mark decays as $\beta_t = \frac{1}{1 + t^2}$.
-The events are added to the torque applied to the pendulum.
-Figure~\ref{fig:exps} shows the expected error of the learned value function as a function of the number of samples, the event horizon $T$, and the rate $\lambda_\alpha$ of decay of the Hawkes process.
+To address nonstationarity, we consider the discrete-time Gaussian-marked Hawkes process outlined in Section~\ref{section:examples}.
+The intensity resulting from due to an event decays as $\alpha = e^{- \lambda_\alpha t }$ with $\lambda_\alpha = 1.0$, and the effect on the event mark decays as $\beta_t = 1/(1 + t^2)$.
+The events were added to the torque applied to the pendulum.
+Figure~\ref{fig:nonstationary_exps:lspi_pendulum} shows the expected error of the learned value function as a function of the number of samples, event horizon $T$, and rate $\lambda_\alpha$ of decay of the Hawkes process.

-For a fixed event horizon $5$, the error reduces as the number of samples increases, which is quite intuitive.
-For a fixed number of samples $10000$, the average error initially reduces as the event horizon increases, corresponding to the first term in the sample complexity of the total variation induced by events older than the event horizon.
-After a certain stage, increasing the event horizon results in a gradual increase in the error.
-This is because the events older than the horizon now contribute a negligible influence on the current dynamics, while the dimensionality of the features is increasing due to the inclusion of more past events in the features, resulting in a slightly greater expected error.
+For a fixed event horizon $5$, the error decreases as the number of samples increases, which is intuitive.
+For a fixed number of samples $10,000$, the average error initially decreases as the event horizon increases, corresponding to the first term in the sample complexity of the total variation induced by events older than the event horizon.
+After a certain stage, increasing the event horizon results in a gradual increase in error.
+This is because events older than the horizon now contribute a negligible influence on the current dynamics, while the dimensionality of the features increases owing to the inclusion of more past events in the features, resulting in a slightly greater expected error.

 The first plot shows the dependence on $\lambda_\alpha$, the rate of decay of $\alpha_t$.
-Faster decay results in lesser non-stationarity and lower approximation error due to the first term in the sample complexity upper bound.
+Faster decay results in less nonstationarity and a lower approximation error owing to the first term in the upper bound of the sample complexity.